-Mumbai: Screen legend Dilip Kumar will be honoured with the Padma Vibhushan - India's second highest civilian award - on December 13, two days after his 93rd birthday, his close friend Udaya Tara Nayar has confirmed.
+Mumbai: Cinema icon Dilip Kumar will be honoured with the Padma Vibhushan - India's second highest civilian award - on December 13, two days after his 93rd birthday, his close friend Udaya Tara Nayar has confirmed.

-The actor decided to skip his birthday celebration on Friday to mark the solidarity towards Chennai floods victims.
+For now, the actor has decided to skip his birthday celebration today to mark the solidarity towards Chennai floods victims.

-Saira Banu also revealed that whenever they had a grand celebration, either of them tended to fall sick.
+Ms Saira Banu also believes that whenever they have a grand celebration, either of them tends to fall sick.

 She said: "I think his health gets affected after any celebration."